Differences between Investing vs Trading

 Azimut Holding has a rather unique business model designed to reward all employees, fund managers, financial partners, and senior management personnel.
 All of whom are shareholders in the fund, with the remaining capital shared among retail shareholders and other institutional investors.

-Azimut Holding has increased its presence overseas in recent years, with the Azimut stock securing a place in the FTSE MIB Index – the 40 stocks listed on the Borsa Italian with the most liquidity and market capitalisation.
+Azimut Holding has increased its presence overseas in recent years, with the Azimut stock securing a place in the Italy 40 Index – the 40 stocks listed on the Borsa Italian with the most liquidity and market capitalisation.
 It’s also increased its presence in Asia, the Middle East, Australia and North America.

 The Azimut share price has risen steadily since its initial listing on the Borsa Italiana, posting all-time growth of 451% as of mid-November 2021.
 That’s a four-and-a-half-fold return on investment in 18 years.